What is MD&A?

 Talking about the analysts and investors, it serves as a start since it briefs about the overall financial and operational performance of the company.
 The details provided in it are figures and facts relating to the preceding and current year and also any other future perceptions.

-MD&A gives an understanding of how the company functions under both macro and micro economic factors.
-It also helps users to understand the mindset of the management and why certain steps are taken in certain ways.
+MD&A helps users understand how the company functions under macro and micro economic factors.
+It also helps users understand the mindset of the management and why certain steps are taken in certain ways.

 Apart from this, it also helps users in calculating various financial ratios, which helps in a better understanding of the financial statements.

-The Management Discussion and Analysis section discusses in detail the way the company has taken to get near to its vision.
-It shows the prudent aim of the management and the hardships it went through to achieve its long-term objectives & targets.
+The Management Discussion and Analysis section discusses in detail the steps the company has taken to achieve its vision.
+It shows the prudent aim of the management and the hardships it went through to achieve its long-term objectives and targets.

-It mainly shows the financial success of the company throughout the reporting period.
-It talks about the present financial position of the company in detail.
+It mainly shows the company's financial success throughout the reporting period.
+It discusses the company's present financial position in detail.
 This section also shows how the company has made progress in its operations and HR department.

 MD&A summarizes the position in the past, the position in the current environment & future protrusions as well.